Airline Travel Payment Summit

 Managing revenue lost to fraud can be costly in an environment where resources are increasingly scarce.
 ARC is a trusted source of fraud prevention education and investigative support to the travel industry.
 Our team of fraud analysts works in partnership with travel agents, airlines, law enforcement and global distribution systems to minimize financial losses, ensuring the U.S. travel agency channel remains a safe and secure point of commercial exchange.

-If you suspect such a scheme and want assistance to assess the risk, contact ARC's Fraud Prevention Team to at 855-358-0393 or firstname.lastname@example.org.
+If you suspect such a scheme and want assistance to assess the risk, contact ARC's fraud prevention team at 855-358-0393 or via email at firstname.lastname@example.org.